General driver advice on how to avoid being issued with Parking Tickets

 You have two options.
 If the appeal was rejected and you accept our reasons and supporting evidence, you can pay.
 Alternatively you can appeal to POPLA….READ MORE

-I’ve had no previous communications from you but now I have a final warning letter or a CCJ?
+I’ve had no previous communications from you but now I have a final warning letter, a ‘letter before claim/action’, a county court claim or a CCJ?

 We write to the Registered Keeper of the vehicle as at the date of the parking contravention at the address provided to us by the DVLA.
 Please note that you may have moved house and changed your address on your driving licence but that is connected to you, the person.

-Your V5 “logbook” – your registered keeper details – is the document that needs to also be separately updated with the DVLA when you move address so that the registered address for the vehicle is correct.
-This must be done immediately and it is actually an offence under Road Traffic regulations to not do this.
+Your V5 “logbook” – your registered keeper details – is the document that needs to be separately updated with the DVLA when you move address so that the registered address for the vehicle is correct and up to date.
+This must be done immediately whenever your keeper details change (e.g. when you move address) and it is actually an offence under Vehicle Licensing regulations to not do this ‘forthwith’ – that is immediately.

-We only obtain Registered Keeper details from the DVLA and will send correspondence to the Registered Keeper at the registered address.
+We obtain Registered Keeper details from the DVLA and will send correspondence to the Registered Keeper at the address provided by the DVLA.
 Where that address is the last known address of the Registered Keeper, a claim and CCJ can be issued against the registered keeper or driver using those details.

-In circumstances where we have not received any response from you to our PCN or debt recovery correspondence and in line with the latest BPA Code of Practice, we will undertake a trace to confirm that you are still at the address provided to us by the DVLA before we issue a county court claim against you.
+In circumstances where we have not received any response from you to our PCN or debt recovery correspondence and in line with the latest BPA Code of Practice, we will undertake a soft trace to confirm that you are still at the address provided to us by the DVLA before we issue a county court claim against you.
+This became a requirement in January 2020 so if your PCN and subsequent claim was issued before then, we would have used your last known address, that is the address provided to us by the DVLA, as the address for service of documents and the formal claim.

 How much time do I have to submit my appeal to POPLA?